ikmb/esga/docs/usage.md

 When all instances of the program are finished, Nextflow can correctly put together all the results in a single output for that program.
 Depending on the size and contiguity of your target genome and the size of the evidence data, you may want to tweak one or several of the parameters below.
 If unsure, leave at the defaults.

-#### `--chunk_size` [ default = 50000 ]
-Length of sequence to which break the genome down to for faster Blastx searches.
-Longer sequences will increase the runtime.
-This parameter is directly related to `--nblast` - which defines how many sequences are put into each blastx search.

 #### `--nblast` [ default = 500 ]
 Number of sequences in each Blast job.
 Larger values will usually create longer run times, but decrease the number of parallel jobs and load on the file system.